NataliaLKB/learn-git-basics/README.md

 # Learn git

-This workshop is designed for collaborative learning, so grab a partner and use one computer.
-It has been made for students of [Founders and Coders](www.founderandcoders.com), and therefore assumes that you have:
-+ created a one-page website before (as part of the [prerequisites](www.founderandcoders.com/apply))
-+ completed lesson 1 of [Udacity's Git and GitHub course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) (as part of the [precourse material](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/precourse))
+This workshop has been made for students of [Founders and Coders](www.founderandcoders.com), and therefore assumes that you have completed lesson 1 of [Udacity's Git and GitHub course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) (as part of the [precourse material](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/precourse))
-+ created issues on each other's website (as part of [this accessibilty workshop](https://github.com/jsms90/web-accessibility/blob/master/putting-yourself-in-someone-elses-shoes.md#exercises) on [day 1](https://github.com/foundersandcoders/master-reference/tree/master/coursebook/week-1) of the course)

-**All contributions to this workshop are very welcome!** If you have any suggestions for improvements, please raise an issue.
-Pull requests are also very much appreciated, but please follow the [contributing guidelines](./CONTRIBUTING.md).
+**All contributions to this workshop are very welcome!** If you have any suggestions for improvements, please raise an [issue](https://github.com/NataliaLKB/learn-git-basics/issues).
+[Pull requests](https://github.com/jsms90/learn-git-basics/pulls) are also very much appreciated, but please follow the [contributing guidelines](https://github.com/foundersandcoders/master-reference/blob/master/CONTRIBUTING.md).

 # Contents
 1. [Introducing Github Flow](#github-flow)